sacrefies/csc643_bigdata/project2/docs/report.md

 ```
 *Figure 20: `get_wired_and_nyt_counts()` to run the query*

-Figure 21 and 22 depict the UI at the client side before and after the query request.
+Figures 21 and 22 depict the UI at the client side before and after the query request.

 ![alt_text](author_kpi_domain_before.png "Before the request")
 *Figure 21: UI before user clicks on `Get Result`*